Ahmed Sidhique

 Ahmed Sidhique is an Indian actor and writer who mainly works in the Malayalam film industry.

+Career

 He debuted in 2009 by penning the screenplay for Uday Ananthan's Mrityunjayam which is the fourth segment in the movie Kerala Cafe.
-He was noted for the role of K.T.Mirash in the movie Salt N' Pepper.
-He also played the role of "Musthafa" in the movie Thattathin Marayathu, who is a close aide of the hero.
+He was noted for the role of K. T. Mirash in the movie Salt N' Pepper.
+He also played the role of a close aide of Nivin Pauly in the movie Thattathin Marayathu.
 He has written the screenplay for the Aashiq Abu directed movie Gangster starring Mammootty.